apple/coremltools/docs-guides/source/opt-overview.md

 ## Availability of features

-To find which optimization options are available in which OS versions see [What's New](opt-whats-new.md).
+To find which optimization options are available in which OS versions see [What’s New](opt-whats-new.md).

 ```{tip}